 3.2 Video Quality Enhancement in Streaming

+3.2.1 End-to-End neural network-based video coding

-In this use case, the sender and receiver apply parts of an autoencoder DNN model to enhance the quality of a video stream.
-This is depicted in figure 3.2-1:
+In this use case, the sender and receiver apply parts of an DNN model (e.g. an autoencoder model) to enhance the quality of a video stream.
+An example of an autoencoder DNN is depicted in figure 3.2.1:

-Figure 3.2-1
+Figure 3.2.1

 The sender is typically represented by various media functions in the network, which processes the high-fidelity video using the down-scaling part of a pre-trained DNN model to generate a metadata stream that is streamed together with a lower fidelity encoding of the video.
 The receiver (UE) runs an inference algorithm (e.g. the up-scaling part of DNN model) on the received metadata and video stream to produce a high-quality video for rendering.

-The main scenario in this use case is about streaming intermediate model output data from the network for processing on the UE, involving AI/ML data distribution and operation splitting.--------------------------------------------- End Change ----------------------------------------------------------------------------
+The main scenario in this use case is about streaming intermediate model output data from the network for processing on the UE, involving AI/ML data distribution and operation splitting.

+This use case covers all scenarios where a metadata stream needs to be sent to the receiver, in addition to a low-resolution video

+3.2.2 Receiver-only NN based post-processing for video

+A neural network (NN) applies post-processing to a decoded video sequence to enhance the quality of the decoded frames.
+The post-processing is performed outside the coding loop and does not impact the decoding process of the video.
+Possible post-processing algorithms include:

+Post-filtering: where the output of the video decoder is provided as input to a NN to improve the quality of the decoded frames.
+Such improvements include removal of video coding artifacts, subjective quality enhancement, etc.

+Super resolution: where a NN is used to increase the resolution of the output video sequence when the resolution of the display is greater than the resolution of the decoded frames.
+The use of NN-based approaches in super resolution resampling process increases the quality of the resulting resampled frames.

+NN-based HDR enhancement: a NN is applied for example to enhance a SDR video into an HDR-looking video.

+The inference at the receiver side may or may not require some static configuration data, which is provided by the sender.
+A metadata stream is not used for this approach.

+Figure 3.2.2 Receiver-only post-processing NN use-case

+Figure 3.2.2 depicts a neural-network-based post-processing use-case where a pre-trained NN model is used at the receiver to post-process the decoded video to improve the quality.
+The DNN may require some static configuration information, which could be retrieved from the sender or provided by the receiver.

+--------------------------------------------- End Change ----------------------------------------------------------------------------

 3 Proposal